lostadi/Ostadix-lang/README.md

 evaluate it.
 This is how Lisp macros work, and it is a deep source of expressive power.

-O-lang generalizes homoiconicity across multiple languages.
+Olang generalizes homoiconicity across multiple languages.
 The `quote^` backend captures any expression, in any language, as an `OExpr` value without evaluating it: